University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 Log files are also useful when troubleshooting.
 If a tool fails during an analysis, the log file will often contain information that can help you identify what went wrong.
 For this reason, it is good practice to know where to find and how to read log files.

 We will use `grep` to search the `snippy` log and identify the main tools used during the analysis. **You do not need to understand every command or parameter shown in the log**.
-The aim of this section is to understand the overall workflow and the role of each major tool.
+The aim of this section is to understand the overall workflow and the role of each major tool that `snippy` uses.

 **Step 1: Examine the `snippy` command:**